Welcome to Hope and a Home

 Hope and a Home began as part of a volunteer-based, grassroots local charity called For Love of Children (“FLOC”) that was organized in 1965 to find nurturing homes for 900 children who were crowded into Junior Village, the city’s orphanage.
 Many of these children had been removed from their families because their parents lacked adequate housing.
 It was a critical need that was hard to fulfill.

 In 1976, Rev. James Dickerson, founder of Manna, Inc. and New Community Church, resurrected and expanded Hope and a Home as its Program Director.
-Under his leadership the housing inventory was expanded to include 18 units of housing and he organized the renovation of the properties.
-He hired addicts and ex-offenders to work along as part of the work crews, thereby rehabilitating both boarded up properties and human lives to bring about a positive change in the Columbia Heights neighborhood.
+Under his leadership the housing inventory was expanded to include 18 units of housing in the Columbia Heights neighborhood.
+He organized the renovation of the properties, hiring former addicts and ex-offenders to work as part of the work crews and went to work rehabilitating both boarded up properties and human lives to bring about positive change.
+This cemented Hope and a Home’s basic mission: transformation of people and communities.

-In 1978, Mary Jo Schumacher joined the organization among the first cohort of full time staff members to support the Hope and a Home mission.
-As a key member of the original team, she would go on to pioneer what would eventually become the program's programmatic framework and in doing so, touched the lives of every person that would join the organization (be it staff or families) that she worked with during her 43 year tenure.
-Mary Jo is the inspiration for our nutrition security program and her principled approach to helping families and building communities is fundamental to our methods.
+In 1978, Mary Jo Schumacher joined the organization as the first of a cohort of full time staff members to support the Hope and a Home mission.
+As a key member of the original team, she would go on to pioneer what would eventually become the program's framework and in doing so, touched the lives of every person that would join the organization (be it staff or families) that she worked with during her 43-year tenure.
+Mary Jo’s principled approach to helping families-- with a major emphasis on loving accountability-- is foundational to the success of the family unit in the program and in community.
+The Mary Jo Schumacher Nutrition Security program is named for her and ensures fresh and nutritional food for our families.

-In 1982, Mike Young succeeded Rev Jim as Executive Director.
+In 1982, Mike Young succeeded Rev Jim as Program Director.
 Mike started as a volunteer at Hope and a Home.
-He worked as our maintenance worker before becoming the program’s director.
+He started as our maintenance worker before becoming the program’s director.
 He led Hope and a Home through its 2005 reorganization into an independent 501(c) 3 charitable organization with a full-time staff of nine at our former headquarters in the Shaw neighborhood of Washington, DC.
+The Mike Young Education Fund is named for him and is used to ensure that all of our graduates finish higher education programs with as little debt as possible.

 Board of Directors